Home

 Walking meditation isn't really a walking style as such.
 It's actually a part of the Theravada Buddhism practice of meditation.

 Allow us to share with you an article on the subject by Sayadaw U Silananada as provided by the Buddhist Publication Society.
-You can find full download instructions for a FREE copy in PDF format at the conclusion of the article on Page 5.

 The Benefits of Walking Meditation